instrumentor-io/instrumentor-io.github.io/docs/instrumentor/how-to/upload-case.md

 ### Steps

-Sure, I can improve the formatting and wording of the steps in markdown.
-Here's a revised version:

 1. **Navigate to "My Cases"**
 2. **Click on the "Upload New Case" button**
 3. **Select your case type:**